 |8.||Canon T6s||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |13.||Canon 5D Mark II||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the 5D and the T6i have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the T6i was followed by the Canon T7i.
 Further information on the features and operation of the 5D and T6i can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon T6i Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D or the Canon T6i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 5D:

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - More complete view: Has a viewfinder with a larger field of view (96% vs 95%).